To enable lasting solutions that positively impact our community locally and across the world.

 Rod Van Business Consulting

 Rod has undertaken senior executive positions in Australia and the UK, working across a diverse range of sectors including property investment and development, equity and hedge fund investing, technology development and commercialisation, and professional and business-to-business service industries.
 He is a Board member of Communicare Inc, Rockingham Renaissance Technopole and Tennis West.
-Rod currently runs his own consultancy business helping client organisations achieve their potential.
+Rod runs his own consultancy helping clients achieve their potential.
 Rod is a Charter Member of City Rotary.

 Ros Marshall Museum Education